qd3v/qd3v/qd3v-testing-core/README.md

 - preconfigured RSpec/Webmock/VCR providers
 - pluggable simplecov with `APP_TEST_COVERAGE` env var or using config
 - though there are `vcr` and `webmock` deps, I'm using them so often, that keep together.
 They are loaded on-demand anyway
-- autoloading of helpers from `rspec/support`
+- autoloading of helpers from `spec/support`
 - `it { logger.info }` logger injected
 - activesupport time helpers
-- ...
+- logs `EXAMPLE STARTED/ENDED` marker to help visually detect them in complex tests

 # Providers dependencies